 China Agricultural Press in Beijing published the annual China Pratacultural Statistics (e.g., Li and Wang, 2017), in which the areas of cultivated pastures were reported at the province level.
-The area of cultivated pastures at the province level were

-185 summed from the county-level areas of cultivated pastures, which were from the county-level governments' cultivated pasture census data.
+The area of cultivated pastures at the province level were summed from the county-level areas of cultivated pastures, which were from the county-level governments' cultivated-pasture census data.
 However, the areas of cultivated pastures at the county level were not reported in the annual China Pratacultural Statistics.

-From 2010 to 2017, the annual China Pratacultural Statistics considered all grasslands intervened by humans as cultivated pastures, including purely cultivated pastures and grasslands improved by human activities (i.e. seed-sowing and grazing prohibition).
-From 2001 to 2009 and from 2018 to 2021, the annual China Pratacultural Statistics only considered grasslands with ploughing and seed-sowing management practices as cultivated pastures.
-The statical caliber in the years from 2010 to
+From 2010 to 2017, the annual China Pratacultural Statistics considered all grasslands having undergone interventions by humans, i.e., cultivated pastures, including purely cultivated pastures and grasslands improved by human activities (i.e., seed sowing and grazing prohibition).
+From 2001 to 2009 and from 2018 to 2021, the annual China Pratacultural Statistics only considered grasslands with ploughing and seed-sowing management practices to be cultivated pastures.
+The statical caliber in the years from 2010 to 2017 was